Pioreactor/docs.pioreactor/developer-guide/07-Plugins/05-plugin-as-python-package.md

 Use this rule when deciding which files your package should include and where the package should be installed:

 - Worker runtime files belong on each Pioreactor that should run the job, script, or automation.
-- Leader UI and data files belong on the leader.
+- Pioreactor UI and data files belong on the leader.

 | File | Put this in your package | Installed path | Install on |
 | --- | --- | --- | --- |